 - Ergonomic TPR non-slip handle.

-The Pet Neat 2-sided pet grooming tool is excellent for de-shedding your Husky and cutting through any mats and tangles that you find in the process.
+The Pet Neat 2-sided pet grooming tool is excellent for de-shedding a Husky and cutting through any mats and tangles that you find in the process.
 Most Huskies will have only a few mats or tangles in their fur, but the teeth on this de-shedding tool are highly efficient at removing dead hair and debris, and the rounded edges are safe for the skin.

 This de-shedding tool also has a grippy TPR handle that is comfortable regardless of which side of the tool you’re using.
 This brush also claims to reduce shedding by 95%, which is excellent news for Husky owners and this thick-furred breed.
-One side of this tool is similar to other de-shedding tools on our list, but the larger teeth are unique and gently massage your dog as you brush.
+One side of this tool is similar to other de-shedding tools on our list, but the larger teeth are unique, and gently massage your dog as you brush.